Ravenstine/ember-custom-elements/README.md

 Once a custom element is defined using `window.customElements.define`, it cannot be redefined.

-This add-on works around that issue by changing the definition of the element class that it already defined.
+This add-on works around that issue by reusing the same custom element class and changing the configuration associated with it.
 It's necessary in order for application and integration tests to work without encountering errors.
 This behavior will only be applied to custom elements defined using this add-on.
 If you try to define an application component on a custom element defined outside of this add-on, an error will be thrown.